-The most commonly used bills of sale in Alaska are general bills of sale, bills of sale for ATVs (or snowmachines), bills of sale for motor vehicles, bills of sale for boats, and bills of sale for guns.
+The most commonly used bills of sale in Alaska are general bills of sale, bills of sale for ATVs (or snow machines), bills of sale for motor vehicles, bills of sale for boats, and bills of sale for guns.
 Remember that both parties listed in the bill of sale should sign and date it.
 Both should also keep extra copies of it once it is completed.

-In this section, you’re going to learn about the requirements for various types of Alaska bills of sale.
-First, though, we’re going to discuss the basic components related to the buyer and the seller.
-All bills of sale should list the name, address (including city and state), and a driver’s license number.
 Depending on what the bill of sale is for, you may not need a valid driver's license.
 You may be able to use the number from a state ID card.
 However, if a motor vehicle of some kind is involved, you must have a valid driver's license.

-Yes, you need an Alaska bill of sale to register your boat.
+Yes.
+You need an Alaska bill of sale to register your boat.
 New and used boats that are powered in some way must be registered with the state if they will be used within three miles of the shore regardless of the size of the body of water.

-To register your boat, you must include a completed Boat Registration Application, a bill of sale (which acts as proof of ownership), and the associated fees.
+To register your boat, you must include a completed Boat Registration Application, a boat bill of sale (which acts as proof of ownership), and the associated fees.
 If you do not have a bill of sale, you could use an Affidavit of Ownership, a carpenter's certificate, or a title or proof of registration if you moved to Alaska with the boat.

 No. Guns are not registered with the state outside of applying for a concealed handgun permit.
 However, you must be at least 18 years old and have the legal right to own a gun.
 You must be at least 21 years old to apply for a concealed permit.
 Concealed permits are good for five years and require renewal.
 However, an Alaska bill of sale for a gun is still an important document.
-It can be used to prove that you have legal ownership of a gun or that you transferred ownership of it.
+It can be used to prove that you have legal ownership of a gun or that you transferred ownership of the firearm.